A hosting checker is a tool that allows you to find out what hosting provider a website is using the web host of a particular website.

 Not only is it frustrating for visitors, but it can also hurt your SEO because search engines like Google take loading speed into account when ranking websites.

-That’s why you should always choose a web host that can provide fast loading speeds.
+That’s why you should always choose a website host that can provide fast loading speeds.

 Dealing with technical issues can be frustrating, especially if you’re not familiar with the technical side of things.

-That’s why it’s important to choose a web host that has great customer support.
+That’s why it’s important to choose a website host that has great customer support.